akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

 # Overview
 For each channel, you can define a specific asset transformation.
 This transformation will be applied on each assets created in the PIM and will be used to generate asset variations for your [channels](/articles/what-is-a-channel.html).
+**Asset transformations can be imported using a YML file**, you will find more information in the Add a transformation to a channel section below.

 If no asset transformation is set for a channel, the PIM will not be able to generate a variation.